Forced prostitution: Legal situation

 Forced prostitution is illegal under customary law in all countries.
 This is different from voluntary prostitution which may have a different legal status in different countries, which range from being fully illegal and punishable by death to being legal and regulated as an occupation.

 While the legality of adult prostitution varies between jurisdictions, the prostitution of children is illegal nearly everywhere in the world.

 In 1949, the UN General Assembly adopted the Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others.
 This Convention supersedes a number of earlier conventions that covered some aspects of forced prostitution, and also deals with other aspects of prostitution.
-It penalises the procurement and enticement to prostitution as well as the maintenance of brothels.
-As at December 2013, the Convention has only been ratified by 82 countries.
+It penalizes the procurement and enticement to prostitution as well as the maintenance of brothels.
+As at December 2013, the convention has only been ratified by 82 countries.
 One of the main reasons it has not been ratified by many countries is because the legal term 'voluntary' is broadly defined in countries with a legal sex industry.
 For example, in countries such as Germany, the Netherlands, New Zealand, Greece and Turkey some forms of prostitution and pimping are legal and regulated as professional occupations.

+The Thirteen Amendment abolished slavery in the United States of America.
+"We see forced prostitution and slavery intertwining because they are similar.
+When slavery was illegal, they were forced into hard labor, and we see women being forced to perform sexual activities for their 'masters' or 'pimps.'"

+If a procurer forces anyone to engage in prostitution across state lines, they may be charged under both the Mann Act and the Travel Act.